 This is what your oil drip pan looks like:

 I clean it off with a kitchen cleanser. . . it has some sort of oily film on it that I don’t like.
 Simple Green takes it right off.
 Cut your fabric so that it’s about 3 inches bigger all the way around.
 Don’t get exact. . . that’s not fun!

 Don’t forget to decide which way your magnetic board will hang and cut the fabric appropriately.
 You don’t want your pattern to be sideways or upside down when hung.

 Cover the inside of the pan with mod podge.
 Paint it on:

 Lay the fabric down on top.
 Smooth it on.
 You will get gooey so embrace it!
 Remember, any wrinkles and they’ll be permanent.
 Make sure to squish the fabric into the corners of the pan.
 Paint the top of the piece with mod podge and let dry.

 Let it dry. . . again.
 The piece is done when it is dry.
-Follow the directions on the 3M strips and you don't have to make holes in your wall!
+Follow the directions on the 3M strips and you don’t have to make holes on your wall!